clstmbrly/Practice-Testing-Area/1_ssh.md

 3. Right-click on the **Pageant** icon at the bottom of the screen, and select **View Keys &amp; Certs**.
 4. From the Pageant **Key/CAPI Cert List** window, click on **Add Cert**.
 5. From the **Windows Security** window, select your **Smart Card Logon** certificate.
-6. To ensure that this is the correct certificate, click **Click here to view certificate properties &gt; Details**.
+6. Ensure that this is the right certificate:  go to: **Click here to view certificate properties &gt; Details**.
 7. Locate and click **Enhanced Key Usage**.

 > _When you see the **Smart Card Logon**, it means that the certificate is the right type.
 Click **OK**._